pyfsi/coconut/coupling_components/solver_wrappers/abaqus_cse/abaqus_cse.md

 Abaqus is a structural solver implementing the finite element method.
 Currently, this wrapper only supports FSI simulations, no other multi-physics problems.

-!!! failure "For two-dimensional cases, the traction forces are not taken into account"
+!!! failure "For two-dimensional cases in versions older than Abaqus/2025, the traction forces are not taken into account"

 ??? info "Terminology"